cismirror/benchmarks_mirror_utility/README.md

+## This doesn't work any more, since CIS added a CAPTCHA to their downloads page.
+This is left here as an archive of what used to work

 This is the script that updates https://github.com/cismirror/benchmarks repository.
 It is provided here so you can run your own copy if you want to.
 This is what it does:
 - Runs headless chromium
 - Goes to https://learn.cisecurity.org/benchmarks